 5. Dell E2016HV – best HDR monitor for office/browsing use

-It flaunts a TN panel powered bright display with an impressive 1600x900p resolution and features over a Million+ natural colours.
+It flaunts a TN panel powered bright display with an impressive 1600x900p resolution and features over Million+ natural colors.
 The response & frequency rate for this Dell monitor is found to be 5ms and 60Hz respectively which is decent at this price range.
-And again, this monitor to doesn’t have HDMI port.
+And again, this monitor doesn’t have an HDMI port.

 The Dell E2016HV is one of the best monitors be it office use, movies, gaming, or surveillance.